 For applications that require additional IO capability beyond the standard functions provided with every Guidance Controller, a PreciseFlex Remote IO (RIO) module may be purchased.
-The RIO interfaces to any Guidance Controller via 10/100 Mb Ethernet and requires 24 VDC power.
-Up to 4 RIO's can be connected to a controller.
+The RIO interfaces to any Guidance Controller via 10/100 Mb Ethernet and requires 24VDC power.
+Up to four (4) Rids can be connected to a controller.

+The basic RIO includes the following:

+- · 32 isolated digital input signals

+- 32 isolated digital output signals

+- One RS-232 serial line
-The basic RIO includes: 32 isolated digital input signals, 32 isolated digital output signals and one RS-232 serial line.
-An enhanced version of the RIO adds 4 analog input signals, a second RS-232 port and one RS-422/485 serial port.
-In addition, expansion boards will soon be offered that cost effectively add additional isolated digital inputs and outputs in groups of 32 each to the basic RIO.

-The Enhanced RIO module is shown below in Figure 2-6.
+An enhanced version of the RIO adds 4 (four) analog input signals, a second RS-232 port, and one RS-422/485 serial port.
+In addition, expansion boards will be offered in the future that cost-effectively add additional isolated digital inputs and outputs in groups of 32 each to the basic RIO.
+The Enhanced RIO module is displayed in Figure 2-5.

-Figure 2-6: Enhanced RIO Module
+Figure 2-5: Enhanced RIO Module